-In 1990, she started catering meals to her brother's daycare business.
+In 1990, she started catering meals for her brother's daycare business from the restaurant.
 Other schools soon expressed interest in her food, leading to the formation of CKC Good Food®.
-By 2002, Close had closed the restaurant and was expanding CKC.
-Her passion for 'good food' meant the company devoted itself to creating food that was both delicious and nutritious for kids.
+It grew quickly based on Nancy's passion for creating food that was both delicious and nutritious.
 CKC is now one of the leading school catering companies in the nation.

 Throughout his career, Eldon Brustuen has been a catalyst for small and mid-sized businesses’ growth both domestically and internationally.
 Applying his international import/export expertise, business acumen, sales and marketing experience, and insider perspective on political dealings, he is able to lend valuable perspective on a wide range of issues to company executives.
 Brustuen has served as a sales and marketing consultant to CKC Good Food since 2012.